 1. Rinse with fresh water after every use

 Salt and chlorine are the two major swimsuit killers.
 Sunscreen, sweat, and body oils are close runners-up.
-Whether you’re hanging poolside or at the beach, a quick freshwater rinse at the end of the day will go a long way in keeping your suit looking new.
+Whether you’re hanging poolside or at the beach, a quick cool water rinse at the end of the day will go a long way in keeping your suit looking new.

 2. Apply sunscreen at least 15 minutes before putting on your suit